DKC Veterinary Clinic is 24/7

 how it all works

-During the transit care period, aside from being given water and food, dogs are also walked and approximately every 6 hours all animals are checked and rechecked for anything they might need, including, in the case of dogs, more walkies.
-We also make sure that any pets which have done a bit of unwanted toileting (or anything else) during their travels are bathed and that their travel box is cleaned too.
+Pets travelling on Emirates are taken out of their travel boxes and put into the enclosures, and are given plenty of water and fed.
+And throughout the transit care period, aside from being given water and food, all animals are checked and rechecked for anything they might need, and dogs are also walked and regularly exercised.
+We also make sure that any pets which have done a bit of toileting (or anything else) during their travels are bathed and that their travel box is cleaned too.
 All animals are checked carefully for general health, including any physical or other issues that might need to be attended to, urgent or otherwise.
-Our handlers are not veterinarians but they are all exhaustively trained, including having successfully completed IATA's Live Animal Regulations (LAR) examination, and when necessary will call in our vet when they see a potential issue or something which clearly needs veterinary attention.
-Generally speaking, our handlers are pretty much constantly in the AVI facility, round-the-clock, in order to handle not only transiting animals but also our own shipments and other responsibilities, so naturally we keep a watchful eye on all the animals very regularly.
+Our on-site handlers are not veterinarians but they are all exhaustively trained, including having successfully completed IATA's Live Animal Regulations (LAR) examination, and, when necessary, will call in our vet when they see a potential issue with any pet or something which clearly needs veterinary attention.
+At Dubai International Airport (DXB), our handlers are permanently based (24/7) in the AVI facility in order to care for and oversee transiting animals.

 Feeding: